 UPDATE MARCH - JUNE 2017

 An Ecology Bacteria Source ID Study revealed areas that need a more detailed assessment to evaluate potential pollution sources.
-Click here for the study area map or here for the copy of the completed study.
+Click here for the study area map or here to view a copy of the completed study.
 Additionally, they provided funding to conduct these assessments.

 COMMON SOURCES OF FECAL POLLUTION – SEPTIC SYSTEMS

 Animals can certainly be source of fecal bacterial pollution but so can inadequately maintained septic systems.

-EHD staff will work with property owners and residents to reduce fecal pollution and provide site-specific strategies on how to ensure you septic system is properly functioning and/or if any maintenance should be conducted.
+EHD staff will work with property owners and residents to reduce fecal pollution and provide site-specific strategies on how to ensure their septic system is properly functioning and/or provide information about how maintenance should be conducted.
 This will not only benefit water quality but will help ensure owners get the most life and value out their systems.
-While in the area EHD staff will:

-- Contact you to arrange a meeting on your property.
+- Contact you to arrange a meeting at your property.

-- Provide you with your septic records and free technical assistance about how to get the most life from your septic investment.
+- Reach out to property owners to provide septic records and free technical assistance about how to get the most life from your septic investment.

 - Help you prevent fecal pollution.